sass/sass/doc-src/SASS_CHANGELOG.md

 * Add a `$weight` parameter to `invert()`.

+### Backwards Incompatibilities -- Must Read!

+* The way [CSS variables][] are handled has changed to better correspond to the CSS spec.
+They no longer allow arbitrary SassScript in their values; instead, almost all text in the property values will be passed through unchanged to CSS.
+The only exception is `#{}`, which will inject a SassScript value as before.

 ## 3.4.22 (UNRELEASED)

 * Sass now runs without warnings when running ruby with code style